Parallelizing the Three Body Problem across many GPUs

 }

-This can be compiled using the -fopenmp flag for linux machines as follows:
+The cuda kernel and driver code can be compiled using the -fopenmp flag for linux machines as follows:

 badger@servbadge:~/Desktop/threebody$ nvcc -Xcompiler -fopenmp -o mdiv multi_divergence.cu